 Hannah

-By ancient world standards, Hannah was a nobody.
-Her husband, Elkanah, loved her, which was some consolation.
+By ancient-world standards, Hannah was a nobody.
+Her husband, Elkanah, loved her, which offered some consolation.
 But for reasons known only to God, she was barren.
-In a culture that measured worth by how many heirs a woman produced, Hannah was worthless.
-As her empty arms ached with longing, sorrow consumed her heart.
+In a culture that often measured a woman’s worth by how many heirs she bore, Hannah carried deep reproach.
+As her empty arms ached with longing, sorrow weighed heavily on her heart.

-Instead of turning her back on the God of her fathers, Hannah took her broken heart to the Lord.
-She bowed her head and surrendered to Him the son she didn’t have.
+Yet instead of turning her back on the God of her fathers, Hannah took her broken heart to the Lord.
+She bowed in surrender—even offering to the Lord the son she did not yet have.

 Making a vow, she pleaded, “LORD of Armies, if you will take notice of your servant’s affliction, remember and not forget me, and give your servant a son, I will give him to the LORD all the days of his life, and his hair will never be cut.”
 (1 Samuel 1:11)